Sample Job Titles:

-College Credits toward post-secondard certifications/degrees can be earned through Articulation Agreements with TBD
+College Credits toward post-secondary certifications/degrees can be earned through Articulation Agreements with TBD

 Course of Study: Robotics and Automation

-Grade 9 Shop 4 Credits Grade 9 students continue with basic electrical concepts and circuits after the shop has been chosen.
+Grade 9 Shop RAX-16 Grade 9 students continue with basic electrical concepts and circuits after the shop has been chosen.
 Students continue to perform activities and exercises using computer and robotic fundamentals.
-OSHA safety certification is performed and safe operating practices in shop are discussed in detail.
+OSHA safety certification is performed and safe operating practices in the shop are discussed in detail.